varkenvarken/layout/README.md

 # description
 This repo basically documents my specific installation steps and will hold any layout and automation files that I will create.

+The instructions on [jmri.org](https://www.jmri.org/install/Raspbian.shtml) are a bit outdated and do not cover the JMRI test releases, and the image [provided by M Steve Todd](https://mstevetodd.com/rpi) is really nice but configured as an access point and not really what I want.

 # hardware
 My layout is controlled by a Digikeijs DR5000.
 It is connected to a RaspberryPi 3B+ via USB that is running JMRI.
 On the layout there are server Digikeijs DR4024 servo controllers that drive the points (switches, turnouts) and DR4088CS current sensors that are used for block occupancy detection.